Netflix/x-element/doc/TEMPLATES.md

 customElements.define('my-custom-element', MyCustomElement);
 ```

-A more complete implementation with all of the Lit directives can be viewed [here](../demo/lit-html/).
+A more complete implementation that incorporates all of the Lit directives can be viewed [here](../demo/lit-html/).

 ## Choosing your template engine(s)